Darin (album): Chart performance

 Darin was released on 28 September 2005 and debuted at number one on the Swedish Albums Chart.
 It has since been certified platinum by the Swedish Recording Industry Association (GLF).
 The album was also released in Finland where it peaked at number 13 on the Finnish Albums Chart.

 Cover versions

-The song "Sail the Ocean" has been covered in Italian by band Studio 3 for their 3rd album Lentamente and is called "Quando Sarai Sola."
+The song "Sail the Ocean" has been covered in Italian by band Studio 3 for their third studio album Lentamente and is called "Quando Sarai Sola".
 Despite the song being a cover version released in 2007, the original songwriters are not credited on the band's official website.